obertguo/debian-setup/README.md

 # Debian-Setup
-A collection of Ansible and bash scripts for setting up a personal Debian environment from scratch.
+A collection of Ansible and bash scripts for setting up a personal Debian 12 Bookworm environment from scratch.
 ## Overview
 1. Download/clone this repository onto your Debian environment.
 2. Execute `bash init.sh` to run first-time initialization, which is mostly intended for a "minimal" Debian install (i.e., no DE selected during a first time Debian install).
 This will install and setup a Gnome DE and add your user to the sudoers group.
 This allows sudo commands to be run then next time you re-login in as your user.